OpenEducationAnalytics/OpenEducationAnalytics/oea/modules/module_catalog/Ed-Fi/Readme.md

 # Generating Synapse Resources
 Ingesting data from Stage1 to Stage2 requires a bunch of assets in a template.
 Each entity endpoint (excluding descriptors) in the Ed-Fi has its own Dataflow to handle customized Transformation logic which includes flattening JSON objects, unrolling JSON arrays and renaming columns.
-The other reason to have dedicated dataflows is to have the ability to provide Schema-on-Read (Specifying schema for data in Stage1) for all the entities.
+Another reason to have dedicated dataflows is to have the ability to provide Schema-on-Read (Specifying schema for data in Stage1) for all the entities.
 To create these individual dataflows and trigger pipelines, we developed an utility to bulk create all of these resources for you.

 Steps to create Synapse resources: